hdandekar/omzmini/README.md

 * Copies `omzmini.py` into `~/.config/omzmini` and makes it executable
 * Creates `.zshrc` from Oh My Zsh template if missing
 * Adds modular sourcing snippet to `.zshrc` (`~/.config/zsh/zshrc.d/*.zsh`)
-* Runs initial `--sync` to fetch core, plugins, and theme files declared in `.zshrc`
+* Runs initial `--update` to fetch core, plugins, and theme files declared in `.zshrc`

 ### Manual Install